Original blog published on July 20, 2020 | Blog updated on April 14, 2021

 7. Every post is a sales pitch

 Your social media page should not feel like a segment on a home shopping channel.
 Be interactive and engaging by sharing posts that will interest your audience.
 In other words, don’t try to sell a service or push a product with every post you publish.
 When you publish content your followers care about, they’ll stick with you.
-Share articles from trustworthy sources, create fun polls for followers to vote on, launch contests with prizes—be creative!
+Share articles from trustworthy sources, include fun facts about your company or community or launch contests where followers can win prizes.
+Don’t be scared to be creative!

 8. Not targeting your audience

 People who manage a business’s social media often make the mistake of not targeting a defined audience.
-When you don’t narrow down the followers your posts and ads will reach, you can waste a lot of money advertising to people who won’t do business with you.
-Here are several criteria to consider when creating an audience to serve paid boosted posts and ads on social media:
+When you don’t narrow down the followers your posts and ads will reach with paid ads on social media, you can waste a lot of money advertising to people who won’t do business with you.
+Here are several criteria to consider when creating an audience for your paid boosted posts and ads on social media:

 - Location: Where do you want to target?
 What is your service area?
 You can list those locations in your target audience.
 Facebook even allows you to target by ZIP code if you want to get super specific.

 - Gender & Age Group: Maybe your ads are more relevant for people of a specific gender or age group.
 You can use your target audience settings to reach the most appropriate demographic for your products or services.
-For example, a teenager would not necessarily be interested in an ad pertaining to purchasing a new home.
+For example, a young teenager would not necessarily be interested in an ad about purchasing a new home.

 Need Help?
 We’re Here for You

 Putting this advice into practice will make your company stand out on social media.
-If it’s more than you can manage, we’ve got your back.
+If it’s more than you can manage, we have your back.
 KickCharge Creative’s digital marketing and content team handles social posting and advertising for a variety of companies, and we can manage yours, too.

-We also specialize in SEO writing, creating HVAC business names (and for other industries, too!), writing websites, crafting brochures and print collateral and much more.
-Contact us online or call today to talk about how we can help you accomplish your business growth goals.
+We also specialize in naming companies, designing and developing websites, crafting brochures and print collateral and much more.
+Contact us online or call us today at 908.835.9000 to talk about how we can help you accomplish your business growth goals.